Justice Ruth Bader Ginsburg Hospitalized After Falling, Fracturing 3 Ribs

 But Ginsburg, the court's oldest sitting justice, has consistently been adamant that she has had no intentions of retiring.

 "I will retire when it's time," Ginsburg told NPR's Nina Totenberg in 2016.
-"And, when is it time?
+"And when is it time?
 When I can't do the job full-steam."

 There's precedent for her lengthy service, as Justices Oliver Wendell Holmes Jr. and John Paul Stevens were both 90 when they retired.

 Ginsburg is more than a legal titan.
-She's become an improbable pop culture icon, particularly popular with young women.
+She has become an improbable pop culture icon and is particularly popular with young women.

 And because of her age and her fan following among liberals, her health is more closely watched than perhaps any other justice on the court.